StrawberryDonut/Strawberry-lang-spec/Types.md

 With int, you can use following arithmetic operators: `+`, `-`, `*`, `/`, `%`, `**`

 ## float
-Float type can store real numbers is much same as the int type except that float can store numbers below the decimal points.
+Float type can store real numbers and it is similar to the int type except that float can store numbers below the decimal points.
 You can use following arithmetic operators: `+`, `-`, `*`, `/`, `%`, `**`

 ## bool